 - Members with mismatched skill levels and titles may be tracking time towards the task, resulting in higher bill rates.

-This area displays the total number of Scheduled Hours and Projected Budget for the task, so you can compare the future scheduled hours to the actual time tracked against the task.
+The Resourcing area of the Scheduling section displays the total number of Scheduled Hours and Projected Budget for the task so you can compare the future scheduled hours to the actual time tracked against the task.
 This gives you an estimate of how many hours the task will take and what the budget should be.

 Once you start scheduling hours, the Scheduled Hours and Projected Budget for your task will update based on your changes.
 Scheduling task hours helps you to estimate when and for how long you’ll need certain resources.
 You'll want to start by either building your resource plan in the project Task Tracker or by applying a template to a project and mapping resource placeholders to your project resources.
 Scheduled hours for your resources can be pre-populated if created from Resource Estimates in Templates.